acoppes/acoppes/site/_drafts/ecs2.markdown

 When making games, one important feature to have is a scripting framework to support running specific logic in some entities.
 In my solution the scripts are named `Controllers` and they are stored in a `ControllersComponent`.
 Using a scripting framework is better for logic that can be added and removed dynamically (I suppose it also helps when adding mod support).

-For example, the RepairDrone Controller looks something like this:
+For example, the Repair Drone Controller looks something like this:

 ```csharp
 public class RepairDroneController : ControllerBase, IUpdate, IStateChanged, IInit, IDamagedEvent, IDestroyed